 Sometimes we are awed by the quality of the work.
 Sometimes we learn from the rawness of a “Beginner’s mind” as the Zen masters call it, that hasn’t been influenced by standard practices and shows the exciting marks of experimentation.
 “A print is the halfway point between a thing and a thought,” as Fritz Eichenberg once said.
 To hold it close to the eye, and see the artists intimate journey of creation is no small thing.
 In these days of digital imaging, it is a rare and valued thing…perhaps more so than ever.
 We are always happy to hear of sales and contacts that result from people seeing someone’s work in the Bundles, however, that is not the prime reason we exist.
 We know that giving away work is not exactly going to put food on the table (and certainly artists have to do so).
 WEN is just one place where, if you have something extra to give, with the spirit of “What goes around, comes around,” you donate.
 We are an appreciative audience.
 When you do contribute to a Bundle, unless you indicate that it not be used for exhibition, you more or less are giving people the right to show it to others in educational displays.
 If it were to be reproduced for commercial use, permissions must be sought.
 Jim Horton

-We do ask that the work going into a bundle is by your hand and not a photocopier.
+We do ask that the work going into a bundle is by your hand and not a photocopier or digital output.
 You may contribute brochures, advertisements or a prospectus.
 All materials are welcome as long as you feel it would be of interest and related, at least, to the spirit of wood engraving.
 We have received intaglio, lino and plank-grain woodcuts, which are welcome.
 Any questions, do contact us.